Illinois Rental Lease Agreement Templates

 When is Rent Due?

 There is no state law specifying when rent is due.
-By implication, rent is due on the date specified in the lease agreement.
+Rent is due on the date specified in the lease agreement.
 There is no grace period offered by state law.

-N.B.
-Landlords of properties located in the city of Chicago are subject to the Chicago Residential Landlord Tenant Ordinance, Section 5-12-050.
-This ordinance dictates that landlords may enter a leased property for a number of reasons including to make repairs and supply services that are necessary or have been agreed upon.
-Entry should be made at a reasonable time i.e. between 8:00 a.m. and 8:00 p.m, and notice of the intent to enter must be given no less than two (2) days prior.
+NOTE: Landlords of properties located in the city of Chicago are subject to the Chicago Residential Landlord Tenant Ordinance, § 5-12-050.
+This ordinance dictates that landlords may enter a leased property for a number of reasons including to make repairs and supply services that are necessary or have been previously agreed upon.
+Entry should be made at a reasonable time and notice should be given to tenants a minimum of two (2) days prior.